IDMNYU/audiolab/docs/multichannel.md

 * Unplug the USB cable, coil it and leave it on the white shelf in the closet for the next user.

 Do not:
 * Connect directly to the MOTU 828mk3.
+Only connect to the MOTU 16A.
 * Change the sampling rate or other front-panel settings on either audio interface, or shut them off individually.
-* Change the trim controls on the QSC amplifieer.
+* Change the trim controls on the QSC amplifiers.

 # Interfaces

 ![Multi-Channel System Interfaces](./img/audiolab_racktop.jpg "Multi-Channel System Interfaces")

-To work with the multi-channel system, **use the power switch on the Furman** to turn on the interfaces. *DO NOT SWITCH OFF THE INTERFACES INDIVIDUALLY.*
+To work with the multi-channel system, **use the power switch on the Furman** to turn on the interfaces. **Do not switch off the interfaces individually**.

 The audio interfaces are connected to one another via optical cablee, with the 16A as the primary interface.

-**You connect to the entire system using the USB cable connected to the 16A**, coiled on the shelf to the right. *Do NOT connect a computer directly to the 828mk3*; it is configured as an expander and acts like an extra set of channels for the 16A.
+**You connect to the system using the USB cable connected to the 16A**, coiled on the shelf to the right. *Do NOT connect a computer directly to the 828mk3*; it is configured as an expander and acts like an extra set of channels for the 16A.

 <img src = "./img/audiolab_usb.jpg" width="50%" title="USB input for MOTU 16A" alt="USB input for MOTU 16A">

 To work with the system, you will need to download and install the [MOTU AVB / Pro Audio Installer](https://motu.com/download) for your operating system.
 This will allow your computer to recognize the 16A interface.

 **The system is designed to work at a 48kHz sampling rate**.
 If you are using a DAW that allows you to select a different rate for the 16A, you may encounter problems using the subwoofer or the mic inputs on the 828.
-The interfaces list 48 as their sampling rate when operating normally:
+The interfaces list 48kHz as their sampling rate when operating normally:

 <img src = "./img/audiolab_motu.jpg" width="50%" title="Interface Close-Up" alt="Interface Close-Up">